 Our directors currently have terms which will end at our next annual meeting of the stockholders or until their successors are elected and qualify, subject to their prior death, resignation or removal.
 Officers serve at the discretion of the Board of Directors.
 There are no family relationships among any of our directors and executive officers.
 Members of our Board of Directors are encouraged to attend meetings of the Board of Directors and the Annual Meeting of Stockholders.
-The Board of Directors held ten meetings during 2019.
+The Board of Directors held nine meetings during 2020.

-The following sets forth certain biographical information concerning our current directors and our executive officers as of March 10, 2020.
+The following sets forth certain biographical information concerning our current directors and our executive officers as of March 17, 2021.

 Name Position Age

-Dr. Uri Geiger Chairman of the Board 52
+Dr. Uri Geiger Chairperson of the Board 53

-Dr. Dolev Rafaeli President, Chief Executive Officer and Director 56
+Robert J. Moccia President, Chief Executive Officer and Director 62

-David N. Gill Director 65

-Samuel E. Navarro Director 64
+Samuel E. Navarro Director 65

-Samuel Rubinstein Director 80
+Samuel Rubinstein Director 81

-Nachum Shamir Director 66
+Nachum Shamir Director 68

-LuAnn Via Director 66
+LuAnn Via Vice Chairperson of the Board 67

-Dr. Uri Geiger became Chairman of the Board of Directors of the Company effective upon closing of the Financing on May 29, 2018.
-Dr. Geiger is a co-founder and Managing Partner of Accelmed, a private equity investment firm he co-founded in 2009 focused on medical device companies.
-Prior to founding Accelmed, Dr. Geiger served as the CEO of Exalenz Bioscience Ltd., a medical technology company from May 2006 until December 2008 and is currently on the board.
+Dr. Uri Geiger became our Chairperson of the Board of Directors of the Company in May 2018.
+Dr. Geiger is a cofounder and Managing Partner of Accelmed, a private equity investment firm he co-founded in 2009 focused on medical device companies.
+Prior to founding Accelmed, Dr. Geiger served as the CEO of Exalenz Bioscience Ltd., a medical technology company, from May 2006 until December 2008.
 Prior to that, Dr. Geiger co-founded and was the CEO of GalayOr Networks, a developer of optical components from 2001 until 2003.
 Dr. Geiger was also the founding partner of Dragon Variation Fund in 2000, one of Israel's first hedge funds, which was sold to Migdal in 2007.
+Dr. Geiger worked on Wall Street during the 1990s, where he gained a broad understanding of and significant experience in capital markets.
 Dr. Geiger was formerly an adjunct professor at Tel Aviv University's Recanati School of Business where he lectured on private equity and venture capital and authored the books "Startup Companies and Venture Capital" and "From Concept to Wall Street."
 Dr. Geiger served as the Chairman of the Board of Directors of Cogentix Medical from November 2016 until its sale in April 2018 and he is currently on the board of a number of public and private medical device companies.
 We believe Dr. Geiger's qualifications to serve on our Board of Directors includes his extensive entrepreneurial, management and investment know-how having created and built many successful medical device enterprises.